-As noted above, the County's primary goal in using HOME-ARP funds for affordable rental housing is to create permanent supportive housing (PSH) that is affordable for a period of 40 years without the need for long-term rental assistance support.
-This approach, which has been used successfully across the State of Maryland, provides a set-aside of deeply affordable units that are affordable at 10-20% of AMI, typically within larger affordable housing developments.
+As noted above, the County's primary goal in using HOME-ARP funds for affordable rental housing is to create PSH that is affordable for a period of 40 years without the need for long-term rental assistance support.
+This approach, which has been used successfully across the State of Maryland, provides a set-aside of deeply affordable units that are affordable for households with incomes as low as 10-20% of AMI, typically within larger affordable housing developments.
 The approach involves a high level of up-front capital subsidy and the creation of an internal operating reserve that enables property owners to successfully operate units with rents that are well below the incremental operating cost.